letscodee/Data-Science-Shopify-Challenge/README.md

 Fall 2022 Data Science Intern Challenge

-Please complete the following questions, and provide your thought process/work.
-You can attach your work in a text file, link, etc. on the application page.
-Please ensure answers are easily visible for reviewers!

 Question 1: Given some sample data, write a program to answer the following: click here to access the required data set